 Child Development 2 - Grades 9-12 .5 credit / semester long course

 Welcome to Child Development 2!
+This class is an introductory level class and does not have a pre-req.
 This class is primarily designed to prepare students for a future working with young children, or for those just interested in how children develop and want to learn more about caring for and guiding children.
 Focused on the preschool and early elementary years, students will learn about growth and development, safety, guidance, theories of development, and professional practices in working with young children.
 Students will also gain practical experience in observing and working with children in our actual preschool classroom.
 I am grateful to be working with you and have a passion for this subject of not only working with children, but everything that encompasses the development of happy and healthy children.
 I believe that by learning about children, we can learn a lot about ourselves.